sanko/readonly/README.md

 # Cloning

 When cloning using [Storable](https://metacpan.org/pod/Storable) or [Clone](https://metacpan.org/pod/Clone) you will notice that the value stays readonly, which is correct.
-If you want to clone the value without copying readonly flag, use the `Clone` function:
+If you want to clone the value without copying the readonly flag, use the `Clone` function:

     Readonly::Scalar my $scalar = 'string';
     my $scalar_clone = Readonly::Clone $scalar_clone;

     $scalar_clone .= 'foo'; # no error

+The new variable (`$scalar_clone`) is a mutable clone of the original `$scalar`.

 # Examples